Rosy thrush-tanager

 The rosy thrush-tanager (Rhodinocichla rosea) or rose-breasted thrush-tanager is a species of bird in the currently monotypic genus Rhodinocichla.
 It was formerly assigned to the family Thraupidae and more recently viewed as being of uncertain placement; a 2015 molecular study places it closest to the Calcariidae.
-Found in Colombia, Costa Rica, Mexico, Panama, and Venezuela, its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, and heavily degraded former forest.
+Found in Colombia, Costa Rica, Mexico, Panama, and Venezuela, its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, and heavily degraded former forests.

 Description

 The rosy thrush-tanager is about 20 cm long.
 The male is a distinctive bird with a long streak above the eye, pink in front of the eye and white behind.
 The upper parts are dark, brownish-black, the flanks are dusky grey and the underparts magenta, as is the leading edge of the wing.
 The female is generally similar to the male but the rosy-magenta is replaced by a deep ochre colour.
 The beak is long and slightly curved, resembling that of a mimid.